Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 The customer manager should be able to edit the ranking if none of the interested parties were yet notified of the results.

-In the end of the analysis phase, the customer manager should have ranked all the candidates.
+In the end of the analysis phase, the customer manager should have fill the rank list.
+Cant exist a rank position without a candidate.

 #### 1. How the order of the rank works?
 <a id="order"></a>

 - The rank order represents the preference of the customer manager for the candidates.
-- The first element of the rank is the candidate that the customer manager thinks is the best for the job opening, and the last element is the candidate that the customer manager thinks is the worst for the job opening.
+- The first element of the rank is the candidate that the customer manager thinks is the best for the job opening, and the second element is the second best, and so on.
-- The rank size list is the same as the number of applications in the job opening that are in *accepted* state in the Analysis phase.
 - There aren't two candidates with the same rank.